 Flats are Super Chic

-So play with proportions, have your clothes tailored to fit your specific needs, and keep the line of your leg length with a point, and you’ll be in good shape to swap out your heels for some flats.
+Play with proportions, have your clothes tailored to fit your specific needs, and keep the line of your leg length with an elongated toe box and you’ll be in good shape to swap out your heels for some flats.

 Our Favorite Comfortable Flats